kubevirt/user-guide/docs/virtual_machines/lifecycle.md

     # OR
     $ kubectl delete vmis testvmi

-> Note: Stopping a VirtualMachineInstance implies that it will be
+> **Note:** Stopping a VirtualMachineInstance implies that it will be
 > deleted from the cluster.
 You will not be able to start this
 > VirtualMachineInstance object again.

+## Starting and stopping a virtual machine

+Virtual machines, in contrast to VirtualMachineInstances, have a running state.
+Thus on VM you can define if it should be running, or not.
+VirtualMachineInstances are, if they are defined in the cluster, always running and consuming resources.

+`virtctl` is used in order to start and stop a VirtualMachine:

+    $ virtctl start my-vm
+    $ virtctl stop my-vm

+> **Note:** You can force stop a VM (which is like pulling the power cord,
+> with all its implications like data inconsistencies or
+> [in the worst case] data loss) by

+    $ virtctl stop my-vm --grace-period 0 --force

 ## Pausing and unpausing a virtual machine

-> Note: Pausing in this context refers to libvirt's `virDomainSuspend` command:
+> **Note:** Pausing in this context refers to libvirt's `virDomainSuspend` command:
 > "The process is frozen without further access to CPU resources and I/O but the memory used by the domain at the hypervisor level will stay allocated"

 To pause a virtual machine, you need the `virtctl` command line tool.
 Its `pause` command works on either `VirtualMachine` s